 I had a hard time staying awake in the middle of the night feeding my newborn.
 And I needed something to do besides watch TV.
 Get mom a book.
+How about the Harry Potter box set from Amazon?
+The Witcher, The Expanse Series, and the Dagger and Coin series are some of my favorites that nerdy moms will enjoy.
 She may appreciate something that’s not baby- related.

 Mom and dad will be up in the middle of the night to feed their baby and change diapers.
-A nerdy night light will keep them from tripping in the dark!
+A nerdy night light (click to see it on Amazon) will keep them from tripping in the dark!

-Do get mom something nice that’s easy to use as part of her daily life, like some luxury hand lotion or soaps.
+Do get mom something nice that’s easy to use as part of her daily life, like luxury hand lotion or soaps from Amazon.
 I recommend against makeup or bath supplies since mom may not have time for getting made up or soaking in the tub at the moment.
 Doctors recommend women avoid baths until at least 6 weeks postpartum.
 Proceed with caution if you’re considering something like lotion for reducing stretch marks.
 Will mom appreciate it or not like being reminded of them?